wayveai/freedesktop-sdk/README.md

 libudev contained in freedesktop-sdk flatpak runtime is dedicated for apps which need to link against it during build and later at runtime.

-In flatpak its use-case is limited to a simple PCI device enumarator without access to udevd database as upstream doesn't guarantee API stability there (See https://lists.freedesktop.org/archives/systemd-devel/2014-October/024498.html) and mismatch between flatpak's and host's versions may cause broken functionality.
+In flatpak its use-case is limited to a simple PCI device enumerator without access to udevd database as upstream doesn't guarantee API stability there (See https://lists.freedesktop.org/archives/systemd-devel/2014-October/024498.html) and mismatch between flatpak's and host's versions may cause broken functionality.